Please Note - If you are cruising around Australia you need to select Pacific.

 Most insurers will cover laptops, cameras, smart phones and mobile phones for around $750- $3000, however cover limits will vary from provider to provider.
-To cover higher valued items you might have the option to include this on the policy at an extra cost.
+To cover higher valued items, you might have the option to include this on the policy at an extra cost.
 The additional cost will vary from insurer to insurer too, so do your research.
-Lucky for we we've already made a start...
+Lucky for you we've already made a start...

 If you are aware of any planned strikes or forecasted weather that has been reported by the media, chances are you would not be able to claim with anything in relation to this.
 Most claimable events are due to unforeseen circumstances.
-If however you purchased your policy before any of these things then you would have provision to claim if you were unable to travel or delayed.
+If, however, you purchased your policy before any of these things then you would have provision to claim if you were unable to travel or were delayed.
 See more info here.

-All you need to do is contact the insurer that you purchased the policy with and they will be able to amend theses details and re-issue a updated certificate to you.
+All you need to do is contact the insurer that you purchased the policy with and they will be able to amend theses details and re-issue an updated certificate to you.

-In most cases yes, but you must notify your insurer as soon as you are aware of the extension date and you must make sure the policy doesn’t end before you contact them.
-If you have a medical reference attached to the policy then unfortunately it would be unlikely that you would be able to extend it as the medical declaration covers that particular trip.
+In most cases, yes, but you must notify your insurer as soon as you are aware of the extension date and you must make sure the policy doesn’t end before you contact them.
+If you have pre-existing medical conditions, check with your insurer when purchasing the policy to see if conditions are covered during the extended period, as this varies between providers.

-Yes, if you don’t have a receipt of purchase still then you can take a photo of yourself using the item before you travel.
-A copy of your bank/credit card statement when you purchased the item may also be also acceptable, but satisfactory proof of purchase will vary from insurer to insurer.
+Yes, if you don’t have a receipt of purchase, then you can take a photo of yourself using the item before you travel.
+A copy of your bank/credit card statement when you purchased the item may also be acceptable, but satisfactory proof of purchase will vary from insurer to insurer.